|

 was totally flabbergasted when he actually CUT ME OFF saying that I should clean up my CW

 as he had no more time to lose!
+That was

 it.
 No more VCS.
 Just the usual